 While self-compassion may sound like a simple, new age-y approach to addressing mental health “lite,” it’s not.
 The roots of self-compassion reach deeply into both science and philosophy.
 Mika referenced a quote from the Buddhist tradition: “When love meets suffering and stays loving, that’s compassion.”
 It was the Buddhist belief in mindfulness — combined with its ideas of compassion — that laid the groundwork for self-compassion as a clinical practice.

 It wasn’t until the 1970’s, however, that Jon Kabat-Zinn introduced the practice of meditation and mindfulness as a way of cultivating a less stressed, more aware self.
 Trained in the Buddhist tradition, Kabat-Zinn disassociated mindfulness from a religious context and centered on the scientific benefits of it.
 The stress reduction clinics he founded provided the basis for researchers and clinicians in the 1990s, who would use Kabat-Zinn’s work to pioneer self-compassion therapy — taking it into the formal therapeutic setting.

 It is here, in the intersecting lines of therapy and research that Mika’s self-compassion program finds its footing.
-Between Kristin Neff, a researcher who emphasizes self-compassion for the layperson, and John Gilbert, a doctor who focuses on the deeply clinical side of self-compassion, Handelman offers a median: mindfulness meets intentional experience.
+Between Kristin Neff, a researcher who emphasizes self-compassion for the layperson, and Paul Gilbert, a psychologist who focuses on the deeply clinical side of self-compassion, Handelman offers a median: mindfulness meets intentional experience.